shalevy1/dc.leaflet.js/README.md

 dc.leaflet.js
 =============
-This extension provides support for DC.js charts in a Leaflet.js map.
+This library provides support for DC.js charts in a Leaflet.js map.
+It is a fork of Boyan Yurukov's dc.js extension, upgraded to a full library and updated for dc.js 2.0+.

 Demo
 =============